docmd-io/docmd.io/docs/index.md

         <span class="manifesto-badge-dot"></span>
         <span data-i18n="oss.manifesto.badge">OPEN SOURCE COMMITMENT</span>
       </div>
       <blockquote class="manifesto-quote" data-i18n="oss.manifesto.quote">“Your documentation is the intellectual heart of your project.
-It belongs as plain Markdown files in your Git repository – permanent, version-controlled, auditable, and free forever. docmd will always be 100% MIT licensed with zero paywalled compiler features.”</blockquote>
+It belongs in plain Markdown files in your Git repository - portable, version-controlled and auditable.
+The docmd compiler and official core plugins are MIT licensed and will remain free to use, with no paywalled compiler features.”</blockquote>
       <div class="manifesto-signoff" data-i18n="oss.manifesto.signoff">The docmd Open Source Manifesto</div>
     </div>
     <div class="tenets-grid">